GoogleCloudPlatform/gke-networking-recipes/cluster-setup.md

 ## Multi-cluster environment (blue-green cluster)

 To implement the `multi-cluster-blue-green-cluster` pattern, we need another GKE cluster in the same region as `gke-1`.
-This section builds on the [previous section](#multi-cluster-environment-basic), and assumes you still ahve those clusters up and running.
+This section builds on the [previous section](#multi-cluster-environment-basic), and assumes you still have those clusters up and running.

 1. Deploy another GKE cluster to the `us-west1` region (same region as `gke-1`, but a different zone)